laracraft-tech/memoize/README.md

 So calling `$myClass->getNumberForLetter('A')` will always return the same result, but calling `$myClass->getNumberForLetter('B')` will return something else.

-As described above, spaties once package uses the arguments of the ***containing method*** for the **once per combination** idea.
+Some memoization packages uses the arguments of the ***containing method*** for the **once per combination** idea.
 We think this feels a bit unintuitive and in certain circumstances will affect performance.
 So we use the `use` variables of the closure as the **once per combination** key.
-As a fallback for php8.0 and lower or if you like/need to, we also let you fully self define your **once per combination** key in a second optional parameter of the closure.
+As a fallback, if you like/need to, we also let you fully self define your **once per combination** key in a second optional parameter of the closure.

 ```php
 use LaracraftTech\Memoize\HasMemoization;